-In 2005, archaeologists at the Lajia site in northwest China found a sealed, overturned bowl buried under three metres of sediment.
+In 2005, archaeologists at the Lajia site in northwest China, near the Yellow River, found a sealed, overturned bowl buried under three metres of sediment.
 Inside were thin, yellow noodles made from millet.
 They were roughly 4,000 years old.
 It remains the oldest physical evidence of noodles ever found.

 The Chinese Origin